 — models, consultants, photographers, factories and employees.
 It also gives us the opportunity to invest in future collections, since most of those production costs have to be paid months before the final product is sold to customers.

-We pay 20% sales tax according to Austrian law.
+We pay 19% sales tax according to German law.
 This price does not include income tax.

-We are committed to donating 1% of our gross sales to non-profit organizations.
-All donations made will be found on this page starting September 2020.
+We are committed to donating at least 1% of our gross sales to non-profit organizations.
+All donations made will be found on this page.
 We will be donating to different environmental and social organizations.
 If you have any recommendations, please feel free to reach out to us!